-Ever since I have been to Amsterdam numerous of times and have grown to appreciate it more and more with each passing year.
+Ever since then, I have been to Amsterdam on numerous occasions and have grown to appreciate it more and more with each passing year.

 The fact that our preferred airline is KLM, Amsterdam Schiphol Airport has become the most visited airport by my entire family.
-Not surprisingly, it is also my favorite.
+Not surprisingly, it is also my favourite.

 The Netherlands is a small enough country with charming people who prefer to ride bicycles over cars.
 If news articles are to be believed, they are working towards removing all diesel and petrol cars over the next decade.
 How revolutionary is that!

-Simply put, the Dutch mind their own business and go about their life in a friendly non-intrusive manner.
+Simply put, the Dutch mind their own business and go about their lives in a friendly, non-intrusive manner.
 They enjoy their work and never forget to appreciate the good things in life.

 Amsterdam is one of the most visited cities in the world.
-Any backpacker, enthusiastic traveler, tourist, or a first timer to Europe is more than likely to have Amsterdam on their itinerary.
-No trip to Europe is complete unless you have been to Amsterdam.
+Any backpacker, enthusiastic traveller, tourist, or a first-timer to Europe is more than likely to have Amsterdam on their itinerary.
+Whether it is about discovering Amsterdam in a day, a weekend, or a week, no trip to Europe is complete unless you have been to Amsterdam.

 What can you expect when in Amsterdam?

 There’s so much to see and do in Amsterdam that you need at least a few days to admire it in its totality.
-It’s small and you can walk it through, but in order to really appreciate whatever it has to offer, you have to explore Amsterdam at a slow pace.
+It’s small, and you can walk it through, but to really appreciate whatever it has to offer, you have to explore Amsterdam at a slow pace.

-I plan to skip the obvious; the butterflies in the stomach when one enters a coffee-shop for the first time and the giggles thereafter, or the numerous artists who at some point of time have made Netherlands their home and now their works are displayed in museums spread across the city.
+I plan to skip the obvious; the butterflies in the stomach when one enters a coffee-shop for the first time and the giggles after that, or the numerous artists who at some point of time have made the Netherlands their home and now their works are displayed in museums spread across the city.

 Location!
 Location!
 Location!

-The primary reason for my business to Amsterdam has been its location.
-The city is well connected not to the rest of the Netherlands, but is 2-4 hours away (by train) from Belgium, Germany, and France.
-This makes it an even more popular destination and you can expect a huge crowds no matter the time of the year.
+The primary reason for my business in Amsterdam has been its location.
+The city is well connected not just to the rest of the Netherlands but is also 2-4 hours away (by train) from Belgium, Germany, and France.
+This makes it an even more popular destination, and you can expect huge crowds no matter the time of the year.
 Amsterdam Schiphol is equally central to Europe with flight connections across the world.
-KLM being a major player in the airline industry, Amsterdam has become quite a travelers hub.
+KLM being a significant player in the airline industry, Amsterdam has become quite a travellers hub.

 Chu Chu! – Said the Train

-The train system in Holland (although this is just one province, the Netherlands on the whole is often called Holland) is extremely convenient with regular connections and is recommended over any other form of transportation.
-Although, as a traveler, it should be noted that the trip from Schiphol Airport to Amsterdam Central is a hotbed for luggage thieves.
-My parents had the misfortune of getting their briefcase stolen while they boarded the TGV to France and I have come across numerous other travelers facing similar problems.
-The local police is of great help, but general precautions – that you would take in any country – should be practiced to avoid discomfort.
+The train system in Holland (although this is just one province, the Netherlands, on the whole, is often called Holland) is exceptionally convenient with regular connections and is recommended over any other form of transportation.
+Although, as a traveller, it should be noted that the trip from Schiphol Airport to Amsterdam Central is a hotbed for luggage thieves.
+My parents had the misfortune of getting their briefcase stolen while they boarded the TGV to France, and I have come across numerous other travellers facing similar problems.
+The local police are of great help, but general precautions – that you would take in any country – should be practised to avoid discomfort.

 Get a Room!

 Amsterdam caters to everyone.
-It is backpacker’s haven with cheap hostels and hotels round every corner.
-There are apartments you can rent in the vicinity of the city and are a great way to save money specially if there is a group of people traveling together.
+It is backpacker’s haven with cheap hostels and hotels around every corner.
+There are apartments in Amsterdam you can rent in the vicinity of the city and are a great way to save money, especially if there is a group of people travelling together.

 I have had the pleasure (in some cases not) of staying in all sorts of abodes; There has been a Hotel de Paris where I had to carry my bags up two flights of steep steps.
 Prince Hendrix where I stayed in a room with no windows.
-Golden Tulip, a five star property, was luxury all the way.
-Amstel Botel was always fun and cramped, because it was a boat/ferry that was converted into a hotel and was right next to the central train station – it has since moved to another location.
+Golden Tulip, a five-star property, was luxury all the way.
+Amstel Botel was always fun and cramped because it is a boat/ferry converted into a hotel and was at one time right next to the central train station – it has since moved to another location.
 Crowne Plaza, another one of my regular abodes, is conveniently situated near the Central Station and is a perfect place to stay when on a business or short (long weekend) trip.
-On my last trip I stayed at the very funky and modern-day business hotel – Ibis Styles – which was again close to the train station and perfect for a quick turnaround trip of the city.
+On my last trip, I stayed at the very funky and modern-day business hotel – Ibis Styles – which was again close to the train station and perfect for a quick turnaround trip of the city.

 Point A to Point B – Traveling within the City

 The canals of Amsterdam are as famous as the ones in Venice.
-In place of Gondolas you get canal boats that run throughout the city and there are cruises that one can take at any time of the day.
+In place of Gondolas, you get canal boats that run throughout the city.
+There are Amsterdam city cruises that one can take at any time of the day.

 Bike tours – and now Segway – are another popular form of exploring Amsterdam.
-There are a number of good bike tours – The Yellow Bike tour is iconic to the city – that one can take and besides you get to experience the city with the cool wind blowing in your face and simultaneously get some exercise to burn off those extra calories acquired from all the beer and lovely Dutch cheese.
+There are many excellent bike tours – The Yellow Bike tour is iconic to the city – that one can take, in which you get to experience the city with the fresh wind blowing in your face while simultaneously getting some exercise to burn off those extra calories acquired from all the beer and lovely Dutch cheese.

 Personally, I have always enjoyed walking in Amsterdam.
-It is small enough that you can cover most of it easily with the occasional stopover at the many tiny cafes that dot the alleys and by-lanes of the city.
-And, lets not forget that there is abundance of retail therapy available in Amsterdam as well and some of the more quirky shops are often found away from the main streets.
+It is small enough that you can cover most of it quickly with the occasional stopover at the many tiny cafes that dot the alleys and by-lanes that form the lifeline of Amsterdam.
+And, let’s not forget that there is an abundance of retail therapy available in the city as well, and some of the more quirky shops are often found away from the main streets.

 Say Cheese! – the Flashy Kind